 One of the many reasons to love travel is because it’s an excellent excuse to eat well in the interest of understanding different cultures and places through food.
 From giant burritos in San Francisco, to that perfectly gooey giant slice of New York pizza, there are local treats all across the country that are worth getting on the road for.
 In Portland, Oregon, which is a bit of a foodie haven (especially if you're vegan), there are not only bucket-list-worthy eats to try, there are also a lot of quirky places to try them, like food carts and converted buses.
 On your next trip to HI Portland Hawthorne, a hostel that is supremely located in a neighborhood with all kinds of good food, be sure to pack your favorite sweat pants, because there’s a lot of eating to be done.
 Here's our list of the best places to eat in Portland's Hawthorne neighborhood.

 Cubo de Cuba

 You don’t have to go far from the hostel to stumble on your first foodie must-try, since Cubo de Cuba is right across the road and they have a happy hour to satisfy the stomach.
-The casual restaurant serves up traditional and not-so-traditional Cuban fare, like flavorful bowls for meat eaters and vegetarians alike, plus creative rum cocktails to get you in the mood.
+The casual restaurant serves up traditional and not-so-traditional Cuban fare, like flavorful bowls for meat eaters and vegetarians alike, plus creative rum cocktails if you're feeling extra festive.
 During their happy hour, which runs Monday to Thursday, pints, cocktails, and selected eats come at a discounted price so you can sample some of the best that Cubo de Cuba has to offer.

 Tov Coffee and Tea